Ranapop/teaching-resources/CP/lab9/tutorials/car-shop-structs.md

 ```c
 buyer createBuyer();
 ```

+# Using the structure in inputPersonalData & displayPersonalData

 In main.c, we can use this function now to create a new buyer (put it with the other declarations, for ex after chosenAdditionalItems: